 - Cutting should begin to root in a few weeks.

-Penta flowers will happily grow planted in the ground or as container plants.
+Grow Pentas flowers happily in the ground or as container plants.
 They can survive a light frost, but cannot survive a hard freeze.

 Pentas Plant Problems Pests and Disease